-Cuyahoga County Executive Armond Budish has pledged $5 million over the next five years to plant thousands of trees across the region and increase Cuyahoga County’s tree canopy from 14 to 30 percent by 2040.
+Cuyahoga County Executive Armond Budish has pledged $5 million over the next five years to plant thousands of trees across the region and increase Cuyahoga County’s tree canopy.

 This will be accomplished through the Healthy Urban Tree Canopy Grant Program that will be jointly coordinated by the Cuyahoga County Department of Sustainability, the Cuyahoga County Planning Commission, and the Cuyahoga Soil & Water Conservation District.
 This is a competitive grant program that will encourage the strategies published in the Cuyahoga County Climate Change Action Plan to combat the deleterious effects of climate change and its impacts to residents.

-- Expand tree canopy in areas that are vulnerable
+- Expanding tree canopy in areas that are vulnerable

 This presentation was made at the applicant workshop on July 8, 2019.
 It is also available for downloading.